dorser/datapower-scripting-exercises/README.md

 ## Creating a test service

-###First things first.
+### First things first.

-We don't configure any applicative definitions on domain default, therefore we will create a new application domain.
+As you already know, we don't configure any applicative definitions on domain default, therefore we will create a new application domain.

-To create an application domain, please search for "application domain" in the serach box.

-Follow the screen to create a new application domain with a name you desire.

-Once you created the application domain, don't forget to save the configuration.
+Don't forget to save the configuration!

-Switch to the application domain and start configuring your service.
+Switch to the application domain to start configuring your service.

 ### Creating the service

-Let's start by creating a loopback service that will assist us in testing.
+Let's start by creating a "loopback" service that will assist us in testing.

 Please create a MPGW and configure it as follows:

--Create an HTTP Front Side Handler.
+* Create an HTTP Front Side Handler.
---For the Address, choose 0.0.0.0
+  * For the Address, choose 0.0.0.0
---For the port, choose 8000
+  * For the port, choose 8000
--Select "Dynamic-Backends" at the backside settings.
+* Select "Dynamic-Backends" at the backside settings.
--For the Request type and Response type choose JSON.
+* For the Request type and Response type choose JSON.
--Create a new Policy and define a client-to-server rule.
+* Create a new Policy and define a client-to-server rule.
---Create a match action that matches the URL "/GWScript".
+  * Create a match action that matches the URL "/GWScript".
---Drag an Advanced action, double click it and choose "Set Variable" Action.
+  * Drag an Advanced action, double click it and choose "Set Variable" Action.
----In the set variable action, populate the service variable "var://service/mpgw/skip-backside" with the value of 1.
+    * In the set variable action, populate the service variable "var://service/mpgw/skip-backside" with the value of 1.
--Now create a new client-to-server rule.
+* Now create a new client-to-server rule.
---Create a match action the matches the URL "/XSLT".
+  * Create a match action the matches the URL "/XSLT".
---Drag an Advanced action, double click it and choose "Set Variable" Action.
+  *Drag an Advanced action, double click it and choose "Set Variable" Action.
----In the set variable action, populate the service variable "var://service/mpgw/skip-backside" with the value of 1.
+    *In the set variable action, populate the service variable "var://service/mpgw/skip-backside" with the value of 1.

 This should get us started.

-## Creating an "echo service" using GWScript
+## 1. Creating an "echo service" using GWScript

-In GWScript, the we can access the input, output and other contexts from the session object.
+In GWScript, we can access the input, output and other contexts from the session object.
 In order "to read" the incoming input, we need to specifiy the input context and the method to use in order to read the message with supported parsers (JSON/XML/Buffer).

-Since our input is JSON, in order to read the input as a JSON object we will use the following:
+Since our input is JSON, in order to read the input as a JSON object we will use the following snippet:
 ```
 session.input.readAsJSON(function (error, json) {
   if (error) {